ccvonline/ccvonline.github.io/_posts/2020-03-02-xamarin-bindings.markdown

 This is my least favorite option, since we'd have to create four project configurations (x86 Debug, x86 Release, Arm Debug, Arm Release).

 3. Create a "fat lib".
 A "fat lib" (as I learned making these bindings) is a single library with both architectures within it.
 Because they exist as "slices" within the library, there won't be any warnings when building because the linker will only grab the "slice" for the active architecture.
-The only downside to this is a double-sized static library, since the single library now contains both architectures.
-This ends up ok being though, because the final executable only links in the architecture it's compatible with, ensureing our final app size isn't bloated with unused code.
+The only downside to this is a double-sized static library since the single library now contains both architectures.
+This ends up ok being though, because the final executable only links in the architecture it's compatible with, ensuring our final app size isn't bloated with unused code.

 # Creating a fat lib
 When I started researching how to make a fat lib, I ran into several methods and preferred approaches.
 I ended up finding a simple `Makefile` in, of all places, that out-dated [iOS Bindings Walkthrough.](https://docs.microsoft.com/en-us/xamarin/ios/platform/binding-objective-c/walkthrough?tabs=macos)